vSAN Space Efficiency Technologies

 Storage characteristics vary among different workload types.
 Some workloads have native data reduction features, while others can be very sensitive to less than predictable conditions.

 From a capacity perspective, all workloads are going to see a reduction in space requirements when choosing RAID-5/6 (Erasure Coding) versus RAID-1 (Mirroring).
-This is a predictable metric given how data is placed on vSAN with the newer Failure Tolerance Method.
+This is a predictable metric given how data is placed on vSAN.
 Again, space savings is not without some tradeoffs around compute resources and the mechanics of erasure coding.
-Because of this, each Failure Tolerance Method is positioned differently.
+Because of this, each data placement scheme is positioned differently.

 If performance is the most important requirement, customers will choose RAID-1 (Mirroring) and if capacity, with some additional resource requirements is important, then customers will choose RAID-5/6 (Erasure Coding).
 Workloads that already employ some type of data reduction technique may not see a significant difference in total capacity consumed, and therefore customers may choose not to select erasure coding.
 This is also true when choosing to enable deduplication and compression on a vSAN cluster.
 Individual experiences may vary and recommendations are general guidelines to follow, that may or may not align with observations, depending on a variety of contributing factors.